Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction

-Recent research in crowdsourcing methodologies, especially the ones using social media and online review platforms, has provided great opportunities for us to understand healthcare services due to the richness of user-generated content\cite{wazny2018applications,wang2020crowdsourcing,brabham2014crowdsourcing,li2022dynamic}.
-Current studies have explored the potential of crowdsourcing in multiple facets, including identifying off-label medication use\cite{hua2022using}, detecting early signals of adverse effects\cite{golder2021comparative}, and evaluating customer experiences related to healthcare services\cite{bentan2024addressing}.
+Recent research in crowdsourcing methodologies, especially the ones using social media and online review platforms, has provided great opportunities for us to understand healthcare services due to the richness of user-generated content \cite{wang2020crowdsourcing,li2022dynamic}.
+Current studies have explored the potential of crowdsourcing in multiple facets, including evaluating customer experiences related to healthcare services \cite{bentan2024addressing}.
 Crowdsourcing via social media or online reviews can capture diverse voices and continuous feedback from customers, providing a more representative community sentiment about urgent care services and highlighting aspects that residents value most.

-However, analyzing crowdsourced data poses unique challenges due to the unstructured format, varying text length, and differential language use of text data across diverse sources.
-Traditional natural language processing (NLP) approaches often fall short of accurately interpreting these data types.
-Recent advancements in large language models (LLMs) have illustrated the capability to effectively derive insights from large-scale textual data\cite{li2024scoping,gao2024examining}.
-For instance, researchers have successfully utilized LLMs to extract detailed clinical information from electronic health records (EHRs)\cite{yang2022large} and identify sentiment and key themes from patient reviews of medical treatments\cite{kornblith2025analyzing}.
-Additionally, current studies have leveraged LLMs to monitor public discourse\cite{espinosa2024use}, derive consumer insights\cite{matheny2024enhancing}, and predict health decisions\cite{ding2024leveraging}.
+However, analyzing crowdsourced data poses unique challenges due to the unstructured format, varying text length, and differential language use across diverse sources.
+Traditional natural language processing (NLP) approaches often fall short of accurately interpreting such data, as they typically rely on coarse-grained sentiment labels, struggle to scale to large and continuously evolving review datasets, and provide limited interpretability for identifying actionable service dimensions in healthcare contexts.
+Recent advancements in large language models (LLMs) have illustrated the capability to effectively derive insights from large-scale textual data~\cite{li2024scoping,gao2024examining}.
+For instance, researchers have successfully utilized LLMs to extract detailed clinical information from electronic health records (EHRs)~\cite{yang2022large} and identify sentiment and key themes from patient reviews of medical treatments~\cite{kornblith2025analyzing}.
+Additionally, current studies have leveraged LLMs to monitor public discourse~\cite{espinosa2024use}, derive consumer insights~\cite{matheny2024enhancing}, and predict health decisions~\cite{ding2024leveraging}.
 These applications highlight the potential of LLMs in transforming diverse, unstructured data sources into valuable knowledge that can support healthcare decision-making.